-If you are planning a trip to another country, there is one thing you need to do as soon as you finalize the itinerary: Consult your physician to ensure you have all necessary immunizations before you go.
+If you are planning a trip to another country, you need to do one thing as soon as you finalize the itinerary: Consult your physician to ensure you have all necessary immunizations before you go.

 Why you need vaccines

 A vaccine stimulates the production of antibodies and provides immunity against one or more diseases.
-“Vaccines are preventive health,” says Jackie Williamson, M.D., a primary care physician at Piedmont.
+“Vaccines are preventive health,” says Jackie Williamson, M.D., a primary care physician.

 “The reason that’s possible is because of what we call the herd effect.
 The more people that are vaccinated, the less likely those who aren’t vaccinated are going to get sick.”
 In foreign countries with low immunization rates, there is no herd effect.
 This means the potential for getting sick from certain diseases is significantly greater.